BJW333/SpiderCrawler/README.md

 camfindinfo is something id eventually like to intergrate into program

 this is created for educational purposes in realtion for pentesting and other intrests

+This is a work in progress and isnt done